≪ Go to our review of Sound Monitors

 Easy to use often goes hand in hand with few features, something true of this product.
 With only a power button and volume adjustments, there is almost no way to make a mistake or press the wrong options in the middle of the night.
 Setup is also easy with a less than one minute process that includes unboxing, plugging in, and turning it on.

-The DECT SCD501/10 earned a 6 of 10 for the range distance.
-The range score is average for the group.
+The DECT SCD501/10 earned an average 6 of 10 score in the range category.

 The manufacturer range claim is 984 ft and our tests revealed a distance of 1320 ft.
 The last 100 ft had a fairly choppy connection and would lose signal with any kind of interference or if the units weren't facing each other.
 This is a line of sight measurement outside without walls.
 Indoors the manufacturer claims 164 ft but our tests showed only 90 ft through 5 walls.
 The connection started getting staticky at 75 ft and was completely unreliable after the 6th wall.
 It was still trying at 8 walls and 110 ft, but it wasn't a connection you can rely on for monitoring.
 These results will vary by home depending on construction and competing appliances.